Lipschitz Bandits with Batched Feedback: Introduction

 In this paper, we study the Lipschitz bandit problem with batched feedback -- a MAB problem where the expected reward is Lipschitz and the reward observations are communicated to the player in batches.
 In such settings, rewards are communicated only at the end of the batches, and the algorithm can only make decisions based on information up to the previous batch.
 Existing Lipschitz bandit algorithms heavily rely on timely access to the reward samples, since the partition of arm space may change at any time.
 Therefore, they can not solve the batched feedback setting.
 To address this difficulty, we present a novel adaptive algorithm for Lipschitz bandits with communication constraints, named \textit{Batched Lipschitz Narrowing} (BLiN).
 BLiN learns the landscape of the reward by adaptively narrowing the arm set, so that regions of high reward are more frequently played.
 Also, BLiN determines the data collection procedure adaptively, so that only very few data communications are needed.

-The above BLiN procedure achieves optimal regret rate $\wt{\mathcal{O}} \left( T^{\frac{d_z + 1}{d_z + 2}} \right)$ ($d_z$ is the zooming dimension \citep{kleinberg2008multi,bubeck2011x}), and can be implemented in a clean and easy-to-implement form.
-In addition to achieving the optimal regret rate, BLiN is also optimal in the following senses: \leftmargini=4mm \begin{itemize} \item BLiN's communication complexity is optimal.
-BLiN only needs $ \mathcal{O}(\log\log T) $ rounds of communications to achieve the optimal regret rate (Theorem \ref{thm:ablin}), and no algorithm can achieve this rate with fewer than $ \Omega(\log\log T) $ rounds of communications (Corollary \ref{cor:lower-ada}). \item BLiN's time complexity is optimal (Remark \ref{rk:complexity}): if the arithmetic operations and sampling are of complexity $\mathcal{O} (1)$, then the time complexity of BLiN is $\mathcal{O} (T)$, which improve the best known time complexity $\mathcal{O} (T \log T)$ for Lipschitz bandit problems \citep{bubeck2011x}. \end{itemize}
+The above BLiN procedure achieves optimal regret rate $\wt{\mathcal{O}} \left( T^{\frac{d_z + 1}{d_z + 2}} \right)$ ($d_z$ is the zooming dimension \cite{kleinberg2008multi,bubeck2011x}), and can be implemented in a clean and friendly form.
+In addition to achieving the optimal regret rate, BLiN also improves the state-of-the-art results in the following senses: \leftmargini=4mm \begin{itemize} \item BLiN's communication complexity is optimal.
+BLiN only needs $ \mathcal{O}(\log\log T) $ rounds of communications to achieve the optimal regret rate (Theorem \ref{thm:ablin}), and no algorithm can achieve this rate with fewer than $ \Omega(\log\log T) $ rounds of communications (Corollary \ref{coro}). \item BLiN's time complexity is optimal: if the arithmetic operations and sampling are of complexity $\mathcal{O} (1)$, then the time complexity of BLiN is $\mathcal{O} (T)$, which improves the best known time complexity $\mathcal{O} (T \log T)$ for Lipschitz bandit problems \cite{bubeck2011x}. \item The space complexity of BLiN is $\mathcal{O}\left(T^{\frac{d_z+1}{d_z+2}} (\log T)^{-\frac{d_z+1}{d_z+2}}\right)$, which also improves the best known result.
+This is because we do not need to store information of cubes in previous batches.
+The detailed time and space complexity analysis of BLiN is in Remark \ref{rk:complexity}. \end{itemize}

+In Table \ref{tab:lip} we provide a comparison of BLiN and state-of-the-art Lipschitz bandit algorithms in terms of regret bound, communication bound, time complexity and space complexity.